-Section 4.Authorization and Description of Bonds.
-For the purposes of defeasing and refunding the Refunded Bonds, financing and/or reimbursing costs of the Projects, funding the Reserve Fund, and paying costs of issuance of the Bonds, the City is hereby authorized to issue and sell one or more series of solid waste revenue and refunding bonds in the aggregate principal amount of not to exceed \$75,000,000 (the "Bonds").
+(b) 2016B Bonds.
+For the purposes of defeasing and refunding the 2006B Refunded Bonds and paying costs of issuance of the 2016B Bonds, the City is hereby authorized to issue and sell solid waste revenue refunding bonds (the "2016B Bonds").

-The Bonds shall be designated as the "City of Tacoma, Washington, Solid Waste Revenue [and] [Refunding] Bonds, 2015[]" with additional series designation or other designation as set forth in the Bond Purchase Contract and approved by the Designated Representative.
+The 2016B Bonds shall be designated as the "City of Tacoma, Washington, Solid Waste Revenue Refunding Bonds, 2016B" with additional series designation or other designation as set forth in the Bond Purchase Contract and approved by the Designated Representative.

-The Bonds of each series shall be dated as of their date of initial delivery, shall be fully registered as to both principal and interest, shall be in the denomination of \$5,000 each or any integral multiple thereof within a series and maturity, shall be numbered separately in the manner and with any additional designation as the Bond Registrar deems necessary for purposes of identification and control, and shall bear interest payable on the dates set forth in the Bond Purchase Contract.
-The Bonds shall bear interest at the rates set forth in the Bond Purchase Contract; and shall mature on the dates and in the principal amounts set forth in the Bond Purchase Contract and as approved by a Designated Representative pursuant to Section 17.
+The 2016B Bonds shall be dated as of their date of initial delivery, shall be fully registered as to both principal and interest, shall be in the denomination of \$5,000 each or any integral multiple thereof within a maturity, shall be numbered separately in the manner and with any additional designation as the Bond Registrar deems necessary for purposes of identification and control, and shall bear interest payable on the dates set forth in the Bond Purchase Contract.
+The 2016B Bonds shall bear interest at the rates set forth in the Bond Purchase Contract; and shall mature on the dates and in the principal amounts set forth in the Bond Purchase Contract and as approved by a Designated Representative pursuant to Section 16.

+(c) Limited Obligations.
 The Bonds shall be special obligations of the City payable only from the Bond Fund and shall be payable and secured as provided herein.
 The Bonds shall not be general obligations of the City, the State or any political subdivision thereof.

-Section 5.
+Section 4.
 Registration, Exchange and Payments.

-Bond Registrar/Bond Register.
-The City hereby specifies and adopts the system of registration approved by the Washington State Finance Committee from time to time through the appointment of state fiscal agencies.
+- (a) Bond Registrar/Bond Register.
+The City hereby specifies and adopts the system of registration approved by the Washington State Finance Committee from time to time through the appointment of a state fiscal agent.
 The City shall cause a Bond Register to be maintained by the Bond Registrar.
-So long as any Bonds remain outstanding, the Bond Registrar shall make all necessary provisions to permit the exchange or registration or transfer of Bonds at its principal corporate trust office.
+So long as any Bonds remain outstanding, the Bond Registrar shall make all necessary provisions to permit the exchange or registration or transfer of Bonds at its designated office.
 The Bond Registrar may be removed at any time at the option of the Finance Director upon prior notice to the Bond Registrar and a successor Bond Registrar appointed by the Finance Director.
 No resignation or removal of the Bond Registrar shall be effective until a successor shall have been appointed and until the successor Bond Registrar shall have accepted the duties of the Bond Registrar hereunder.
 The Bond Registrar is authorized, on behalf of the City, to authenticate and deliver Bonds transferred or exchanged in accordance with the provisions of such Bonds and this ordinance and to carry out all of the Bond Registrar's powers and duties under this ordinance.
-The Bond Registrar shall be responsible for its representations contained in the Certificate of Authentication of the Bonds.

-(b) Registered Ownership.
+The Bond Registrar shall be responsible for its representations contained in the Certificate of Authentication of the Bonds. - (b) Registered Ownership.
 The City and the Bond Registrar, each in its discretion, may deem and treat the Registered Owner of each Bond as the absolute owner thereof for all purposes (except as provided in Section 21 of this ordinance), and neither the City nor the Bond Registrar shall be affected by any notice to the contrary.
-Payment of any such Bond shall be made only as described in Section 5(h), but such Bond may be transferred as herein provided.
-All such payments made as described in Section 5(h) shall be valid and shall satisfy and discharge the liability of the City upon such Bond to the extent of the amount or amounts so paid.
+Payment of any such Bond shall be made only as described in Section 5(g), but such Bond may be transferred as herein provided.
+All such payments made as described in Section 5(g) shall be valid and shall satisfy and discharge the liability of the City upon such Bond to the extent of the amount or amounts so paid.